ConsolidatedSky/NEFARAM/README.md

 Before updating, please check the changelog and back up your saves.
 You may need to start a new game after certain updates.

 Updating is like installing the list.
-Simply make sure your paths are the same and tick the `overwrite existing modlist` button. **Note**: Any mods you have added will be deleted when updating.
+Simply make sure your paths are the same and tick the `overwrite existing modlist` button. **Note**: Any mods you have added will be deleted when updating unless you add [NoDelete] in front of your custom mods' names.

 # Credits
 The Animonculary Team for AVO 1.3 which this modlist is built upon